hanamichi77777/WebDriverBiDi-via-VBA-test/README.md

 To overcome the flakiness arising from DOM updates and async requests in modern SPAs like React and Vue.js, I’m challenging the boundaries of what’s possible with VBA.

 **[Supported Browsers]**

-Edge/Chrome ※Firefox is not supported due to functional limitations.
+Edge/Chrome ※**Firefox is not supported due to functional limitations**.

 **[Operation explanation]**